What broadband speed do I need for streaming, gaming and more?

 Virgin Media has also recently released its own all-in-one TV streaming box called Virgin Media Stream.
 Starting at £28 a month, Stream allows its broadband customers to pick and swap out streaming subscriptions such as Netflix and Disney+ each month.

 It’s worth noting that while you’ll hear phrases like ‘superfast’ and ‘ultrafast’ a lot, they aren’t official terms, in that there’s no consensus from Ofcom or the government on what connection speeds define them.
 It’s perhaps worth noting that according to this parliamentary webpage, Ofcom recognises ‘decent’ broadband as 10Mbps.

 So which service provider is right for you?
 Read on for our in-depth guide to picking the right broadband speed.
-And when you’re done, don’t miss our pick of the best broadband deals this month.

 What broadband speed do I need for streaming films and TV?